francois/mtlrb-strangler-app-2016-11-15/README.markdown

 use the reverse proxy version of the strangler application pattern.

 After you migrated the dependencies, run `bundle install` and make sure all dependencies are correctly resolved.
-It would also be a good idea to run any tests you have, as well a make a manual run-through of your application, to ensure the dependencies are correctly migrated.
+It would also be a good idea to run any tests you have, as well as make a manual run-through of your application, to ensure the dependencies are correctly migrated.

 ### Reference the legacy gem from a fresh Rails application